 Decentralized Applications (DApp) tokens

-which power specific applications built on the platforms listed above.
+which power specific applications built on smart contract platforms.
 These are currently a significant but much smaller subset of the cryptocurrency market.
 Examples include Uniswap (UNI) and Basic Attention Token (BAT).

-We believe that a significant portion of the economic potential to be derived from broader adoption of blockchain-based applications will accrue to Blockchain-based decentralized smart-contracts.
+We believe that a significant portion of the economic potential to be derived from broader adoption of Web 3.0 applications will accrue to Blockchain-based decentralized smart-contract platforms.

-These provide the platforms upon which entrepreneurs and large corporates will build a wide range of social and business applications.
+These “Layer 1” platforms enable entrepreneurs and large corporates to build a wide range of applications.

 We view these as the operating systems required to exploit the power of blockchain – the "Microsoft Windows" of a more decentralised future economy that can scale fast because of network effects.
 This segment of the market offers investors a macro exposure to the proliferation of blockchain based technologies.

-For this category of cryptocurrencies, we believe that ESG considerations will be an important driver of mass adoption and long-term success.
+For this category of cryptocurrencies, we believe that sustainability considerations will be an important driver of mass adoption and long-term success.

 Our investment filters include: